Cycle South India - Tamil Nadu to Kerala 2026 - 14 Days

 Arrive in Chennai, transfer to Puducherry via Mamallapuram

 Our tour starts today in Puducherry, formerly known as Pondicherry, a former French colonial outpost on India's southeast coast.
 Known for its tree-lined boulevards, colonial-era villas and lively markets, the city blends French architecture with Tamil traditions, giving it a charming seaside atmosphere.
 For those arriving in time for the 10am joining time, we'll transfer together from Chennai International Airport (approximately three-and-a-half hours).
 En route, we'll stop in Mamallapuram, a UNESCO site where intricately 7th and 8th century carved shore temples and roadside stone workshops showcase a craft that has thrived for centuries.
 Customers making their own arrangements should aim to be at the hotel in Pondicherry by 3pm.
-After checking in and having lunch, we'll meet the tour leader at the hotel lobby around 3:30 pm to get set up with our bikes and take a gentle warm-up ride of around 6 kilometres/4 miles through the French Quarter and along the coast.
-Back at the hotel, there's time to freshen up before we head out for our first group dinner and an evening briefing about the journey ahead.
-Our total cycling distance today is approximately 6 kilometres / 4 miles on flat terrain.
+We'll have some lunch in Mamallapuram before continuing to Puducherry.
+After checking in , we'll meet the tour leader at the hotel lobby around 4pm to get set up with our bikes.
+We'll then transfer into Puducherry town where we'll take a gentle warm up ride, testing out our bikes along the coast.
+Back at the hotel, there's time to freshen up before we head out for our first group dinner and an evening briefing about the journey ahead

 Circular ride of the Auroville ashram, afternoon explore of Pondicherry's French Quarter

-Our total cycling distance today is approximately 32 kilometres / 20 miles on flat terrainDay 3
+Our total cycling distance today is approximately 22 kilometres / 14 miles on flat terrain.

 Follow the Cauvery River to Thanjavur, the Rice Bowl of Tamil Nadu